How is the Northeast Campus affiliated with the Southern Baptist Convention?

 Does the Northeast Campus train women students for the ministry?

 Yes, but not for the ministry position of pastor.
-We admit female students to study in the fields of Christian Education and Missions.
+We admit female students to study in the fields of Christian Education and Theology.
 (For the full policy and biblical explanation, click here.)

 New or prospective student?
 Sign-up here for access to application information, grades, and account billing status.